-College employees who are aware of or witness discrimination, harassment, sexual misconduct, or retaliation against any student or students are required to promptly report to the Title IX Coordinator or Co-coordinator unless prohibited by confidentiality (see below).
-Any student who is aware of or who witnesses discrimination, harassment, sexual misconduct, or retaliation is encouraged to promptly report to the Title IX Coordinator or Co-coordinator.
+College employees who are aware of or witness discrimination, harassment, sexual misconduct, or retaliation against any student or students are required to promptly report to the Title IX Coordinator unless prohibited by confidentiality (see below).
+Any student who is aware of or who witnesses discrimination, harassment, sexual misconduct, or retaliation is encouraged to promptly report to the Title IX Coordinator.